Skyshader77/Lacryma-Hydra/chapter26-5.typ

 There was to be no respite for the day.
 The handmaidens clamored for her presence while she took her bath.
 The Cardinal they said was offering a spectacle for the populace.
 Livia shuddered.
 The last performance the Faith had given to her was at Baba's abode.

 Noblewomen, servants had congregated around the balcony's guardrail.
-Livia could see Alexander's chariot conducting laps on the capital's streets.
+Livia could see Sixtus's chariot conducting laps on the capital's streets.
 The chariot was adorned with soaring doves, their feathers were given a golden highlight.
 Four white stallions bred from the Clovian Domain led the vehicle.
 The air reeked of incense and burnt candles.
 A disfigured corpse was attached to the back of the Cardinal's white carriage. _No, no, no,_ thought Livia.
-Her heart knew whose body served as Alexander's plaything.
+Her heart knew whose body served as Sixtus's plaything.
 Her mind denied it.
 It was too cruel.
 The body's snow white wings were still visible.

 It was Serena's corpse.
 In their haste, Claradore and Nix had failed to dispose of the body.
 The court watched the morbid procession run its course through the city.
 The words MAGI were carved on Serena's scalp.
 There were no gasps, no screams, no surprise.
 The Magrub Dogas had already reaped the fruits of shock and awe.
 Every lap brought more bruises on Serena's battered body.
 Every lap itched Livia's teary eyes.
 How can someone preaching about honor and moral righteousness could be devoid of morality?
 Like with Boniface, hypocrisy was a job requirement for members of the Faith.